idabreivik/tfe4146_sim/readme.md

 For simplicity, only the required part of the sesame source code is copied into the repository, such that no installation of sesame is required.
 Please refer to the [Sesame](https://sesame.readthedocs.io/en/latest/index.html#) documentation for a detailed description of the simulation back-end.

 ## Installation
+Open a terminal window and navigate into a directory where you want to run the python simulations, e.g.:

+    cd /path/to/your/work/directory

 Clone this repository